stephencelis/haddock/README.txt

 On the command line:

-  % haddock
+  % ha-gen
   bowl9&bracky
-  % haddock -l31
+  % ha-gen -l31
   symbolistically5<overthwartways

 == REQUIREMENTS

 A newline-delimited words file.
-By default, it uses "/usr/share/dict/words" or "/usr/share/words".
+By default, it uses "/usr/share/dict/words" or "/usr/share/wo".
 Otherwise:

   Haddock::Password.diction = "/path/to/words"

 Or:

-  % haddock -w /path/to/words
+  % ha-gen -w /path/to/words

 == INSTALL